Year 3 - Mrs Napier

 Topic involves a variety of different subjects.
 During this time we will be looking at a selection of different areas such as Romans, making mazes, locations in the UK and Stonehenge art, different religions, improving geography skills and map reading.

 Our P.E.
-Day is Wednesday.
+Days are Tuesday and Wednesday.

 Please ensure your child has a full P.E kit, with their name written in their t-shirt, shorts and pumps.
 Children can wear black or navy tracksuit bottoms, a t-shirt, black or navy jumper and black trainers during winter as they may take part in PE lessons outside.